 Nel’s aim in the murder trial is to prove that Pistorius intentionally shot and killed Steenkamp after a heated argument in the early hours of Valentine’s Day last year.

 The defense team is seeking to cast doubt on the state’s case and needs only to show there is a reasonable doubt that Pistorius meant to kill Steenkamp.

 In his testimony Wednesday, Dixon disputed a conclusion by a pathologist on the cause of Steenkamp’s back wounds.

 The pathologist said they were made by a bullet ricochet, while Dixon said they were made by the magazine rack.
 The autopsy said they were made by a blunt, hard object.

 Following Dixon’s testimony, the court in Pretoria, South Africa, was adjourned until May 5.

 When the court reconvenes, the next defense witness will be Johan Stander, manager of the Silver Woods Estate where Pistorius lived and the first person the athlete called after he shot Steenkamp.

-The trial is scheduled to continue until the middle of May.
-Judge Thokozile Masipa will decide the verdict in collaboration with two experts called assessors.
+The defense case is scheduled to continue until the middle of May and then be followed by closing arguments.
+Masipa will decide the verdict in collaboration with two experts called assessors.
 South Africa does not have jury trials.

 The trial has gripped South Africa and sports fans worldwide who considered Pistorius a symbol of triumph over physical adversity.

-His disabled lower legs were amputated when he was a baby, but he went on to achieve global fame as the "Blade Runner," winning numerous Paralympic gold medals on the carbon-fiber blades fitted to his prostheses.
+His disabled lower legs were amputated when he was a baby, but he went on to achieve global fame as the “Blade Runner,” winning numerous Paralympic gold medals on the carbon-fiber blades that gave him his nickname.
 He also competed against able-bodied runners at the Olympics.